Scientific Name: Betula alleghaniensis

 Key ID Features:

-Variable species but most with yellowish exfoliating bark (peals off horizontally), becoming grayish with age; leaves 6-12(-16) x 4-9cm, ovate and double-serrate; twigs orange-brown.
+Variable species but most with yellowish exfoliating bark (peals off horizontally), becoming grayish with age; twigs orange-brown; leaves alternate, ovate, most blades 6-12(-16) long x 4-9cm wide, margin double-serrate; female catkins green, 2-3cm long; male catkins in clusters of 2-6 at end of twigs, green to purple-yellow, pendulous, 7-10cm long when mature.
 Winter ID: exfoliating yellowish bark; twigs slender, pubescent; lateral buds conical, pubescent, each scale two shades of brown, wintergreen flavour when chewed; immature catkins.